deckhouse/virtualization/docs/USER_GUIDE.md

 - A stopped VM has no such condition, because the capability to migrate is computed only for a running VM.
 During the downtime, the disks could have moved to different storage and a device could have been detached.

-- In the CE edition, placement changes are taken into account after the VM restarts.
+- In DP Open, placement changes are taken into account after the VM restarts.
 While the VM runs, it uses the parameters it was started with, and the condition describes exactly those.
 New `nodeSelector`, `affinity`, or VM class values get into the calculation only after a restart.
-In the EE edition, such changes apply without a restart and get into the condition calculation right away.
+In commercial DP editions, such changes apply without a restart and get into the condition calculation right away.

 - Local disks don't prevent migration, but a node is still needed.
-In the EE edition, a VM with local disks moves along with them, so the condition stays `True` with the `VirtualMachineDisksShouldBeMigrating` reason.
+In commercial DP editions, a VM with local disks moves along with them, so the condition stays `True` with the `VirtualMachineDisksShouldBeMigrating` reason.
 But if no cluster node matches its placement rules, the condition is `False`, because there's nowhere to move the disks along with the VM.

 #### Starting a live migration

-A migration is started by the `Evict` operation, which you create manually or with a `d8` command.
+A migration is started by the `Migrate` operation of the [VirtualMachineOperation](cr.html#virtualmachineoperation) resource, which you create manually or with a `d8` command.
+You can interrupt the migration while it's in the `Pending` or `InProgress` phase by deleting that resource.

+{{< alert level="info" >}}
+Targeted migration to a specific node is available in commercial DP editions.
+{{< /alert >}}

+{{< alert level="warning" >}}
+To keep the virtual machine schedulable, the node selector must not conflict with other placement rules, such as the virtual machine affinity, node selectors, and the node selector rules of the virtual machine class.
+{{< /alert >}}

 {{< tabs name="vm-live-migrate" >}}